Analysis | The tricky politics of court-packing for Joe Biden

 “It depends on how much they rush this,” he said of Republicans.
 He said he is open to considering it if they vote on her confirmation before Election Day.
 (Which they are on track to do.)

-Let’s review some of the tricky political balances that Biden is navigating as he decides whether to support court-packing in the coming weeks.
+Let’s review some of the tricky political balances that Biden is navigating as he decides whether to say he supports court-packing in the coming weeks.

-If he does support court-packing, it could play into Republican attacks that the Democratic Party is extreme: Biden has been consciously trying to stay one step back from Trump’s regular swings that Biden is beholden to the liberal wing of the Democratic Party.
+If he does say he supports court-packing, it could play into Republican attacks that the Democratic Party is extreme: Biden has been consciously trying to stay one step back from Trump’s regular swings that the former vice president is beholden to the liberal wing of the Democratic Party.
 “I beat the socialist,” Biden likes to say of his primary win over Sen. Bernie Sanders (I-Vt.).

 Trump has yet to land a major punch on this, as evidenced by Biden leading in swing states that Trump won four years ago.